Course Syllabus

 Each student will be assigned multiple research papers (based on class size) to present during the semester.

 Preparation: Prepare a 25-30 minutes presentation on the paper, summarizing the research problem, methods, results, and implications.
-Please send the slides to the instructor the week before the presentation.
+Please send the slides to the instructor at least 3 days before the presentation.

 Discussion: Be prepared to answer questions and lead a discussion about the paper after your presentation.